• Home

 Coal Pocket – In 1921 A. C. Emerson Company constructed a modern coal elevator to store 1,000 tons of coal in eight separate "pockets."
 Coal delivered by the Delaware and Hudson Railroad was raised to the top of the three-storey building by an electric conveyor and transferred to a specific bin (or pocket) according to size.
 Coal was the preferred source of heating during the decades before World War II.
 Unused for decades, the building burned to the ground on August 22, 2011.

-D & H Railroad Freight Office opened in Warrensburg on April 15, 1907.
-Stephen B. Griffing, who had been at the station in Thurman for the previous 25 years, was placed in charge with George N. Lane as his assistant.
+previous 25 years, was placed in charge with George N. Lane as his assistant.
 The office consisted of an old passenger coach in back of the shirt factory, with two box cars for the freight house until 1929, when a typical freight office building was constructed at 1 Mill Avenue.
 George N. Lane became manager in 1908 and continued until 1940, when Albert C. Anderson assumed his duties.
 The office was closed in 1963.

 Railway Express Agency - During World War I, the United States Railway Administration (USRA) took over the nation's railroads.
 Under the USRA, the four major express companies (Adams Express Company, Southern Express Company, American Express Company and Wells Fargo) and three minor ones were consolidated as American Railway Express, Inc. In March 1929, the assets and operations of American Railway Express Inc. were transferred to Railway Express Agency (REA).
 REA was owned by 86 railroads in proportion to the express traffic on their lines - no one railroad or group of railroads had control of the agency.
 Lester Love and his wife were agents in Warrensburg from 1909 until 1953.
 From 1927-30 the office was located in the Straight Block (Wills) before moving to the Love's home at 6 Mountain Ave.
 Lewis Crandall took over the service in 1954.